DennisTsar/ballast/docs/src/orchid/resources/wiki/modules/ballast-debugger.md

 `kotlinx.serialization`, except you'll need to provide your own `DebuggerAdapter` to handle the serialization needs.

 For example, here's what an adapter might look like when using Moshi (de)serialization.
-Other non-JSON formats would be configured in exactly the same way, using the appropriate libraries and serialization logic for those other fo4rmats.
+Other non-JSON formats would be configured in exactly the same way, using the appropriate libraries and serialization logic for those other formats.
 This Moshi adapter requires the following Moshi dependencies:

 ```kotlin